romainbrette/holypipette/docs/manipulator.rst

 the trajectory does not necessarily remain in that plane for reasons explained above; thus the ``safe`` option is also used.

-If the ``recalibrate`` option is True and the movement is at least 500 um, then the program tries to fix errors in calibration before the target.
+If the `recalibrate`` option is ``True`` and the movement is at least 500 um, then the program tries to fix errors in calibration before the target.
 To this end, the manipulator stops 50 um before the target, then focus on the tip, automatically recalibrate (see below), then move the focus back, and finish the movement.

 Moving a new pipette in the field
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is not fully tested code.
-The ``move_new_pipette_back`` method moves a new pipette into the field.
+The `~.CalibratedUnit.move_new_pipette_back` method moves a new pipette into the field.
 This assumes that the calibration is right, except for an offset (due e.g. to the length and slightly different geometry of the pipette).
 The algorithm is as follows: